Martin Urrutia

-Martin Urrutia Horas (Getxo, March 30, 2005) is a Spanish singer, composer and actor who became known for being a finalist of Operación Triunfo series 12 and for his co-starring role in the musical series Mariliendre.
+Martin Urrutia Horas (born March 30, 2005) is a Spanish singer, composer and actor who became known for being a finalist of Operación Triunfo series 12 and for his co-starring role in the musical series Mariliendre.

 Biography

 He was born in Getxo on March 30, 2005 and is the eldest of three siblings.
 Martin had an interest in the performing arts from a very young age, leading him to study dance at the Roser Carrés Ballet School.
 After completing his baccalaureate in performing arts in Bilbao, he was accepted into Dantzerti, the Higher School of Dramatic Art and Dance of the Basque Country.
 He interrupted his studies at Dantzerti to join the Operación Triunfo music academy.

 He has had a boyfriend since December 2023, Juanjo Bona, also a contestant on Operación Triunfo.

 Musical career

-2023-2024: Appearance on Operación Triunfo
+2023–2024: Appearance on Operación Triunfo

 On November 20, 2023, he became one of the 16 contestants on Operación Triunfo 2023 after performing Somewhere Only We Know by Keane at Gala 0, making him the first official contestant of the twelfth edition.

 During his time on the show he was chosen as the favorite of the week in Gala 6 after his performance of the song Alors on danse by Stromae.
 In Gala 8 he sang a duet with his partner Chiara Oliver of the song Escriurem by Miki Núñez and IZARO, the second time that a contestant sang in Basque in the contest, and the first time that a song was sung as a duet in Catalan and Basque.
 Another of his most notable performances was God Only Knows by The Beach Boys, performed with his partner and current boyfriend Juanjo Bona.

 On February 12, 2024, he became a finalist on the show after performing Murder on the Dancefloor by Sophie Ellis-Bextor, with the finals being on February 19, where he finished in sixth place singing Golden Hour by JVKE.

 After finishing the contest, he participated with his colleagues in the Operación Triunfo tour, with which he toured ten Spanish cities, including Bilbao.
 The concert he gave with his classmates at the WiZink Center in Madrid, and the changes in his life after his time at the music academy, were captured in a Prime Video documentary that premiered on September 27, 2024.